masum184e/react_context_hook_basic_template/README.md

 │  └─ images                  - store images
 │
 ├─ provider
-│  └─ Provider.jsx            - sets up a React context using the Context API, providing a way to manage and share state │
+│  └─ Provider.jsx            - sets up a React context using the Context hook, providing a way to manage and share state │
 ├─ src
 │  ├─ App.jsx                 - main application component that typically includes routing and other high-level logic and display state value